jzumsteg/zumstegs-blog/_posts/2021-09-14-alsace-trip---mulhouse.md

 The two original Royales would likely go at auction for around \\$40 million each.
 The last time one was sold it brought \\$20 million - in 1999.
-The replica would bring much less than that, not being an actual production car.&nbsp;
+The replica would bring much less than that, not being an actual production car.
 <h2 style="font-family: verdana;">Other interesting cars, in no particular order:</h2>
 <figure class = "landscape">
 	<img src="{{"/assets/images/2021/09/DSC01091.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />